Police, West Pomeranian Voivodeship: German synthetic fuel factory

 In 1937, the synthetic fuel plant Hydrierwerke Pölitz AG was founded by IG Farben, Rhenania-Ossag, and Deutsch-Amerikanische Petroleum Gesellschaft which by 1943 was producing 15% of Nazi Germany's synthetic fuels, 577,000 tons.
 The plant derived its workforce from an adjacent system of camps (Pommernlager, Nordlager, Tobruklager, Wullenwever-Lager, Arbeitserziehungslager Hägerwelle, Dürrfeld Lager) plus a ship moored on the Oder River serving as a camp (Umschulungslager Bremerhaven).
 In addition, a subcamp of the Stutthof concentration camp was located in Pölitz, whose prisoners were mostly Poles, Lithuanians, Latvians, Russians, and Germans, but also Frenchmen, Yugoslavians, and Greeks.
 Up to 28,000 laborers were placed in all the camps.
 Exhausting labor, hunger, abuse, and executions resulted in a high death toll in the subcamp of Stutthof, and there were also several escape attempts.
+The Polish resistance conducted espionage of the local German industry.
 On 17 April 1945, the prisoners were sent on a death march, whereas the most ill and unable to march were massacred on 25 April 1945.

 During World War II, the plant made Pölitz a nine-time bombing target of the Allied Oil Campaign from late April 1943 onward, leading to 70% of the town being destroyed.